Notes on the Geography of Argentina: From Boca to the Torre

 The Torre Monumental, until the Falklands War the Torre de los Ingleses, was built as yet another monument to Argentina's Independence.
 Inaugurated in 1916, the architect was Sir Ambrose Macdonald Poynter, whose name alone was credential enough.
 The style is said to come from the late 16th century, when Buenos Aires was founded.
-In past years, visitors could ascend to the top for a view; no more.
+Once, visitors could ascend to the top for a view; no more.
 Instead, we have a fine protective fence.

 * Argentina * Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Guyana * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Micronesia (Pohnpei) * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * Peru * The Philippines * Poland * Portugal * Romania (Transylvania) * Senegal * Singapore * South Africa * South Korea * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uruguay * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *